China pork prices soar as herds hit by fever, farm closures

 BEIJING (AP) — Chinese families are having to rethink menu options as pork prices soar despite government efforts to rebuild herds decimated by African swine fever and large-scale closures of pig farms for environmental reasons.

 Liu Min, a 61-year-old retired cleaning lady, went ahead and bought a small chunk of pork that cost her 21 yuan ($3) during a recent visit to a local fresh market.
-That’s nearly twice what it usually would cost.
+That’s nearly twice what it usually costs.

 After all, you can’t make “zhajiang” style noodles without pork to go into its heavy bean-based sauce, Liu said.